 Section 4.5 We increased the required number for a quorum from 9 board members to 15 board members.

-Page 5 Jason has cleaned up some of the language to clarify and used non-gender-specific terms when referring to board members.
+Page 5 Jason has cleaned up some of the language to clarify and use non-gender-specific terms when referring to board members.

 Page 6 Added language to clarify the process of adding agenda items.
 It had stated within 7 calendar days prior to the meeting, instead of at least 7 calendar days prior to the meeting.

+Also clarified that the Past Chair is an officer.

-Page 7 Added clarifying language that the chair of the board and the executive director have the ability to call a special meeting.
+Page 7 Added clarifying language that the Chair of the board and the executive director have the ability to call a special meeting.

-Page 8, section 6.1 Changes the executive committee to add 1 additional member who is a representative of a city or village and another member who is a representative of a city or village with less than 5,000 population.
-It also clarifies that the current past committee chair is a member of the executive committee.
+Page 8, section 6.1 Expanding the executive committee adding the ability to have up to 8 additional members, adding 1 additional member who is a representative of a city or village and another member who is a representative of a city or village with less than 5,000 population.

-Page 9 The language in this section was changed from the requirement of 4 weeks to 2 weeks for the amount of time required to submit bylaw amendments to the board.
+Page 9 The language in this section was changed from the requirement of 4 weeks to 2 weeks for the amount of time required to submit bylaw amendments prior to board meeting.
 This helps since the executive committee meets 15 days prior to the board meeting.

 Page 10 We removed language specifying the annual meeting date must be in October, since last year we had our annual meeting in September and that is our plan for this year as well.

-Wes Young motioned, and Nancy Edson seconded the motion to approve the Bylaw amendments.
+Wes Young motioned, and Nancy Edson seconded the motion to approve the Bylaws amendments.
 Motion carried.

 2024-2025 Nominating Committee Report